Hoplr connects government and citizens: it all starts and ends with the community.

-Within a month after the rollout of a city, a minimum of 10% of households (15% for rural areas) subscribes on Hoplr.
-Within a year, our communities organically grow up to a third of the municipality’s population.
+Within a month after the rollout of a city, a minimum of 10% of households (15% for rural areas) registers on Hoplr.
+Within a year, our communities organically grow up to a third of the region’s population.

 The citizens become more aware of and engaged to the social capital of their neighbourhoods.
 As such, the desire for citizen information and participation grows.
 The Hoplr Service Dashboard allows you to communicate decision making, garbage collection, events, nuisance and other relevant information.

 Hoplr doesn’t only offer local governments a dashboard to efficiently communicate with citizens, we’ve also made it easy for them to invest in neighbourhood care and citizen participation.
 Read all about our modules.